 The right goals will help you track the progress you make towards your big vision.
 If you don't have goals, you don't know what to track.
 And there's nothing like achieving a goal to get you excited about what you can accomplish next.
 It's like fuel to your fire!

 You can set new financial goals at any time and for any reason.
-You just need to have the drive to accomplish the goals you set.
+You just need to be aware of certain key money truths and have the drive to accomplish the goals you set.
 So let’s talk about exactly how to set financial goals the right way!

 The 3 rules of financial goal setting